rikardlinde/udacity/Landing Page/README.md

 ## Status
-Indenting code and writing comments
+Reviewing and correcting based on feedback from Udacity.

 ## General info